 Feeding the Meter: How Small Doses of Attention Can Prevent Tantrums

 Parents may think that if their tot has several calm days in a row, then the era of outbursts is in their rearview mirror.
 Not so fast!
-Though your toddler’s desire to be good grows with her, you’ll be teaching her the niceties of civilization for years to come.
-But you can help her become happier, better behaved, and more fun to be around by flashing a green light of encouragement every time you see her being good.
+Though your toddler’s desire to be good grows with them, you’ll be teaching them the niceties of civilization for years to come.
+But you can help them become happier, better behaved, and more fun to be around by flashing a green light of encouragement every time you see them being good.

-Because your child loves spending time with you so much, you’ll find that giving her many short periods of focused attention throughout the day will soon dramatically boost her good behavior.
+Because your child loves spending time with you so much, you’ll find that giving them many short periods of focused attention throughout the day will soon dramatically boost their good behavior.

 I call this feeding the meter.